Projects per year

 Teaching Interests

-Zinnia teaches Early Years subjects across the undergraduate and postgraduate programs in the School of Education.
+Zinnia teaches across undergraduate and postgraduate programs in early years, childhood practice and inclusive education in the Strathclyde Institute of Education.
 She is also involved in the supervision of PGR students.

 Academic / Professional qualifications